 Of course, Downshire Hill is not just a pretty face; behind the facade is a 200-year history of art, literature, music, entertainment, architecture and science.
 The street has a history of accommodating high achievers and continues to do so today.

 If you’re an architect, you may enjoy the mix of building styles; Regency, Georgian, Victorian, Art Deco and late modernist high tech.

-In 1976, Sir Michael Hopkins built the last new building on the street (albeit number 9 was completely rebuilt between 2008 and 2012), The Hopkins house is a Grade II* Listed (2018) building; a machine-like metal and glass box, sitting low down beside a tall Victorian apartment building and a small Georgian house.
+In 1976, Sir Michael Hopkins built one of the last new buildings on the street (Number 3 circa 2003 and number 9 was completely rebuilt between 2008 and 2012), The Hopkins house is a Grade II* Listed (2018) building; a machine-like metal and glass box, sitting low down beside a tall Victorian apartment building and a small Georgian house.
 It’s every bit as impressive as any Californian Case Study House and will go down in history as one of Britain’s most important examples of high-tech architecture.
 After 35 years, it looks as good as it ever did and reflects the continuous evolution of the street over 200 years.

 Halfway down the road, sitting beside an imposing Georgian house is another interesting piece of architecture; the 1936 Modern Movement villa designed by Charlotte Gray (A.R.I.B.A) and MJH Bunney (F.R.I.B.A).
 Michael John Hewetson Bunney was the son of Michael Frank Wharlton and a second-generation RIBA architect.
 They built many houses in and around Hampstead Garden Suburb; this seems to be the only modernist movement house they built.
 The house is featured in a publication of Modern movement examples – if you’re interested in this style of architecture be sure to source this book.